News & Events

 What is the HiSET?

-The HiSET (High School Equivalency Test) is a test of general educational development, which covers reading, writing, math, and critical thinking skills.
+The HiSET (High School Equivalency Test) is a test of general educational development, which covers reading, writing, math, social studies and science.
 Upon successful completion of testing, a student is awarded a Maine high school equivalency diploma.

 How old do you have to be to take the HiSET?

-Those eligible for receiving a Maine High School Equivalency Diploma through the HiSET are 18 years of age or older who are not enrolled in high school and can pass the five tests with the required scores.
-Those younger than 18 years of age are not generally eligible to take the HiSET but can begin preparing for testing.
-A special waiver process does allow some students to be tested upon documentation of a special need.
+Those eligible for receiving a Maine High School Equivalency Diploma through the HiSET are 17 years of age or older who are not enrolled in high school and can pass the five tests with the required scores.
+Those younger than 17 years of age are not generally eligible to take the HiSET but can begin preparing for testing.

 How do I get started if I want to take the HiSET?

-Attend one of our free HiSET Orientation Sessions and take the pretests to find out if you can pass the real HiSET tests.
+Attend one of our free HiSET Orientation Sessions and take the pretests to find out if you can pass the official HiSET tests.
 The orientations start the first week of each month.
-Call to register at (207) 934-7922.
-If you need additional course work, you can enroll in one of our classes, which are also free for high school completion students.
+Call to register at our Academic division (207) 282-3846 or our Admin offices (207) 934-7922 in summer.
+If you need additional course work you can enroll in one of our HiSet evening classes which are also free for high school completion students.

 Getting your Maine High School Equivalency Diploma with the HiSET - at NO COST to you!